JCMexplains/writing-for-success-2023/textbook.md

 research, organizing research and ideas, drafting a paper, and revising and editing the paper.

-## 11.2 Steps in Developing a Research Proposal
+## 11.2 Steps In Developing A Research Proposal

 **Learning Objectives**